 DMin United Seminary

-Michael Nabors is the Coordinator of Student Life at ETS and teaches Homiletics.
-He is the Senior Pastor of New Calvary Baptist Church in Detroit, Michigan where he has served for ten years.
+Michael Nabors is Director of the Master of Divinity Program, Student Life and assistant professor of Homiletics.
+He has also taught at Ashland Theological Seminary, Marygrove College and Calvin Theological Seminary.
+He is the Senior Pastor of New Calvary Baptist Church in Detroit, Michigan where he has served for 16 years.
+He serves as Chair of the Board for Gateway Community Health (Wayne County) and is a Board member of Voices for Michigan’s Children, the state’s largest children’s advocacy program.
+He has served as president of the Michigan Progressive Baptist Convention.
 He also served Shiloh Baptist Church in Trenton, New Jersey as Assistant Pastor and First Baptist Church in Princeton, New Jersey as a pastor, for a total of sixteen years.
 In New Jersey, Dr. Nabors was President of the Princeton Clergy Association, President of the Central New Jersey NAACP and President of the Trenton Branch of the NAACP.
-Serving as third pastor in the church's fifty-nine year history, Dr. Nabors' primary goal is in building bridges between faith and intellect, senior citizens and youth, suburban and urban, the academy and the community.
+Serving as third pastor in the church's sixty-four year history, Dr. Nabors' primary goal is in building bridges between faith and intellect, senior citizens and youth, suburban and urban, the academy and the community/church.

 Professor of Ethics and Systematic Theology